-- Ensure that your wireless LAN driver is the latest version.
-Check the Web site and verify the driver version supported by Access Connections is the latest documented in the readme file. - Ensure that your computer is within range of a wireless access point. - Ensure that the wireless radio is enabled by double-clicking the Access Connections icon in the Windows notification area. - Check Network Name (SSID), and your encryption information.
+- Make sure that your wireless LAN driver is the latest version.
+Check the Web site and verify the driver version supported by Access Connections is the latest documented in the readme file. - Make sure that your computer is within range of a wireless access point. - Make sure that the wireless radio is enabled by double-clicking the Access Connections icon in the Windows notification area. - · Check Network Name (SSID), and your encryption information.
 Use Access Connections to verify this case-sensitive information.